awt2542/textLayer-for-Framer/README.md

 		fontFamily: "Georgia"

 	t.center()

+### AutoSize based on text length and styling

+	t = new TextLayer
+		autoSize: true
+		text: "This text is longer than 100px, but that's ok"

 ### Positioning and layout using the .setup guide

 	t = new TextLayer
 		text: "This is a headline"
 		setup: true
-		x: 210
+		width: 180
+		height: 25
-		paddingLeft: 10
+		paddingLeft: 20

-### AutoSize based on text length and styling
+### Make text editable by user (input fields)

 	t = new TextLayer
-		autoSize: true
+		contentEditable: true
-		text: "This text is longer than 100px, but it's ok"
+		width: 200

 ### Create a quick list of text

 	for fruit, i in ["Apple", "Pear", "Kiwi", "Banana"]